Menu

 France ..
 Many dream for its architecture, the variety of its landscapes … its gastronomy!
 I was born there, I spent 26 years of my life there before leaving to move to Toronto.
 I’ve been back every year since then, once or twice a year.
 At first you think you’re going home, you don’t feel like a tourist.
 Then the more time goes by and the more I learned to take advantage of my trips to France to rediscover my country.
-I wanted to prepare an article to gather practical information either for the French people who live abroad like me, or for the tourists who prepare a stay in France.
+Here’s a complete guide to plan your vacation to France.
+You’ll find all the practical information you need, whether you’re a French citizen living abroad like me.
+Or for tourists planning a trip to France.

 Travel insurance